 - Fix: Always preheat the oven before the biscuits are placed in the oven for baking.

-- Fix: Once the liquid is added, knead the dough just enough to make it into a ball and roll out.
+- Fix: Once the liquid is added, knead the dough just enough to make it into a ball and roll it out.
 If scraps are being kneaded together, knead very lightly to mix the dough without overworking.

 Not enough liquid: Some biscuit recipes call for a range of liquid amounts (such as 2/3 to 3/4 cup milk).
 Generally, if the recipe has been tested then the first amount will be for dryer biscuits and the second amount will be for moister biscuits.

 - Fix: In this instance, begin with the smaller amount and add in more when needed.
-But don’t add in the liquid after the dough has already been made into a ball—add it after stirring a couple of strokes and if the flour looks like it won’t come be incorporated with the amount inside.
+But don’t add in the liquid after the dough has already been made into a ball—add it after stirring a couple of strokes and if the flour looks like it won’t come be incorporated it with the amount inside.